Massachusetts Historical Commission (MHC)

 Boston, Massachusetts 02125

-If you have any questions on a potential project scope of work, please contact staff at (617) 727-8470 or by email.
+If you have any questions on a potential project scope of work, please contact the Commission by email, as MHC staff are

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales